Timeless, classic, and feminine!

 Disclosure: This post may contain affiliate links and we may receive a commission if you purchase through them.

 One day I was looking for inspiration on Pinterest and saw a gorgeous floral midi-length skirt, I immediately thought it would be a great project to try.
 And since I didn’t own any skirt like that I decided to make one myself.
 It’s simple and fast to sew, plus it looks gorgeous on so many outfits, and no matter the weather it can be worn.

-Therefore I want to show you how to make your own midi skirt, which you’ll be able to personalize as you wish.
+Therefore, I want to show you how to make your own midi skirt, which you’ll be able to personalize as you wish.
 That’s the beauty of #MeMade garments?!
-Made to your specific needs and wishes.
+Made to your specific needs and measurements.

-It’s very common to find this type of skirt in linen or in very thin materials, like organic cotton or silk.
-You can choose whatever you want to create that perfect skirt, from a printed fabric to solid colors.
-I recommend, like always a sustainable fabric option (organic cotton or linen) but you can use whatever adjusts to your budget.
+It’s very common to find this type of skirt in linen or very thin materials, like organic cotton or silk.
+You can choose whatever you want to create that perfect skirt, from printed fabric to solid colors.
+I recommend, like always, a sustainable fabric option (organic cotton, linen, recycled cotton) but you can use whatever adjusts to your budget.

-I had this leftover floral fabric, which I’ll be using, but you can buy some from an ethical supplier or reuse what you already have at home like me.
+I had this leftover floral fabric, which I’ll be using, but you can buy some from an ethical supplier, reuse what you already have at home, or buy one second-hand.

 LET YOUR CREATIVITY FLOW!

 Some suppliers for sustainable fabrics we recommend are: